Call Us

 Staying sober at Christmas

 The month of December is likely your most challenging period.
-Staying sober is especially hard over Christmas, as indulgence is encouraged in wider society and stress levels increase from all that shopping, cold weather and socialising.
-Many of the tips above apply all year round, including during the festive period, but there are other things you can do to make sure you remain abstinent and look after youself at Christmas
+Staying sober is especially hard over Christmas, as indulgence is encouraged in wider society, and stress levels increase from all the shopping, cold weather and socialising.
+Many of the tips above apply all year round, including during the festive period, but there are other things you can do to make sure you remain abstinent and look after yourself at Christmas

-• Bring your own soft drinks: If you're heading to a friends house for a social event, don't leave it to chance and take your own soft drinks.
+• Bring your own soft drinks: If you're heading to a friends house for a social event, take your own soft drinks.
 If you're heading to your work Christmas party, check ahead and make sure that soft drinks will also be on the house, and if not, take some along with you

 • Suggest alcohol-free locations: Pubs and restaurants are the first place we head for a get together, but if you're in control of organising everything, suggest a house (it could even be your own) where you might be less tempted to drink